-Altman's sister began charting their mother's symptoms.
-Each time she suffered the confusion and fever, a UTI diagnosis came just days later.
+Altman’s sister began charting their mother’s symptoms and noticed a distinct pattern.
+Each time she suffered the confusion and fever, a UTI diagnosis came just a few days later.

 What Is a UTI?

 A UTI is an infection of the urinary tract, most commonly the bladder.
-For most people, the need to urinate frequently and/or urgently are two key symptoms of a UTI.
-So is a burning sensation when you go, and urine that is an off color or has an odor.
-Sometimes, a small amount of blood in the urine is visible.
-But in older adults, those symptoms are often missing.
-Instead, older adults may suffer from unexplained incontinence, vague fatigue or significant changes their behavior and mental status.
+For most people, key symptoms of a UTI include the need to urinate frequently and/or urgently, a burning sensation while urinating, and urine with an unusual color or odor.
+Sometimes a small amount of blood in the urine is even visible.
+However, these symptoms are often missing in older adults or they are unable to articulate them.
+Instead, seniors may suffer from unexplained incontinence, fatigue, or sudden changes their behavior and mental status.

-"Older people can get markedly confused, agitated or sleepy," says Dr. Smith.
-"Sometimes they can see things that aren't there, like bugs crawling on the ceiling.
-They can also have false beliefs and become paranoid."
+“Older people can get markedly confused, agitated or sleepy,” explains Dr. Smith.
+“Sometimes they can hallucinate or see things that aren’t there, like bugs crawling on the ceiling.
+They can also experience delusions (false beliefs) and become paranoid.”

-According to Dr. Smith, a UTI is the most common cause of a sudden increase in confusion in an older person with dementia.
-The medical community isn't sure why older people have these heightened behavioral symptoms, although with dementia patients, the inability to communicate effectively may be part of the reason.
+According to Dr. Smith, a UTI is the most common cause of a sudden increase in confusion in dementia patients.
+The medical community isn’t sure why UTIs cause confusion in older people.
+Although, in dementia patients, the lower baseline for clear thinking and effective communication is likely a contributing factor.

 What Causes a Urinary Tract Infection?

-In younger people, urinary tract infections are sometimes related to frequent sexual activity.
-But in older folks, hygiene changes may come into play, either because of confusion or physical limitations, such as arthritis or the effects of a stroke, which can make it difficult for a person to keep themselves clean.
+In younger people, urinary tract infections are sometimes related to frequent sexual activity, but in older folks, changes in personal hygiene are often a factor.
+This can occur due to cognitive decline or physical limitations caused by conditions like arthritis, COPD or a stroke.
+Functional limitations can make it difficult for a senior to manage incontinence care and keep themselves clean, especially after toileting.

 UTI Warning Signs for Seniors

-Caregivers play an important role in recognizing new health issues in a loved one.
-Dr. Smith suggests that caregivers be on the lookout for these six symptoms:
+Family caregivers play an important role in recognizing new health issues in their loved ones.
+Dr. Smith suggests being on the lookout for the following classic and more unusual UTI symptoms.

 - The need to go to the bathroom frequently or urgently